Guru Ratikant Mohapatra

 Drawing on a vast reservoir of creative talent found abundantly in father Guru Kelucharan Mohapatra & mother Laxmipriya, the young Ratikant demonstrated a precocity far beyond his youthful age.
 More in love with percussion than the schoolbook, Ratikant rapidly evolved into a masterful player of the Odissi ‘Mardala’ and a leading male dancer to adorn the stage by the age of 16.

 An additional accomplishment by Ratikant is in his role as a choreographer, and that too, a highly applauded one.
-He has already choreographed more than 30 new Odissi items , all of them having received enthusiastic response and accolades for innovation, quality music and fluency.
+He has already choreographed more than 30 new Odissi items, all of them having received enthusiastic response and accolades for innovation, quality music, and fluency.
 They are “Jatayu Mokshya”, “Allah”, “Tarana Pallavi”, “Suna Manna, “Bhaja Govindam”, “Om”, “Gita Govinda”, “Charukeshi Pallavi (in the 9-beat Adda tala)”, “Mrutyu”, to mention only a few.
 Ratikant modestly dedicates all this to his father and Guruji and ascribes this excellence to long years of observing Guru Kelucharan Mohapatra choreograph new pieces and tirelessly work them until the last little detail is perfected.
-Ratikant’s perfectionism and his uncompromising attention to the minutest detail mirrors his departed Guruji’s sense of style & sensitivity to the ambience created by the dance, the music, and the dancer - an inheritance well received and equally well looked after.
+Ratikant’s perfectionism and his uncompromising attention to the minutest detail mirror his departed Guruji’s sense of style & sensitivity to the ambiance created by the dance, the music, and the dancer – an inheritance well-received and equally well looked after.